 - Have a minimum of 30 hours of course work for the PhD and DMA.
 PhD students must also have a minimum of 30 dissertation hours

-- Submit electronically and obtain approval of your dissertation to the Graduate School, and submit hard copy of signature page to Graduate School, both by dissertation submission deadline
+- Submit electronically and obtain approval of your dissertation to the Graduate School along with the Thesis Approval Form

 - Have at least six semesters of full-time registration on the Boulder campus (two part-time semesters equals one full-time)